 We exist to improve lives and protect what matters most.
 We do this by helping organisations to effectively change attitudes, legislation, and behaviour.
-If you’re a charity or a business looking to make a positive difference – we can help you increase your reach, improve your efficiency, garner support for your mission, and boost your bottom line.
+If you’re an NGO or ethical business looking to make a positive difference – we can help you increase your reach, improve your efficiency, garner support for the mission, deliver your vision, and boost your bottom line.

 A community fundraising programme, and a flagship event

 Supporting and protecting more workers in the UK

 A new brand and web presence for this suicide prevention charity

 A new brand and investor deck for the world's first endurance sports channel